The amount of alcohol you drink and how you drink can increase your risk of serious health, personal and social problems, and affect those around you.

 The risk of injury and disease increases the more you drink

-Any drinking above recommended levels carries a higher risk than not drinking.
+Any drinking carries a higher risk than not drinking.
 Mixing alcohol and other drugs – either illegal drugs or some prescription drugs – can cause serious health problems.

 Tips for low-risk drinking

-It is possible to drink at a level that is less risky, while still having fun.
-There are a number of things you can do to make sure you stay within low risk levels and don’t get to a stage where you are no longer capable of controlling your drinking.
+if you choose to drink alcohol, there are a number of things you can do to make sure you stay within low-risk levels and don’t get to a stage where you are no longer capable of controlling your drinking.

 - Know what a standard drink is.